ivonunes/plumekit/docs/aws.md

-This page covers the AWS adapters, the `[targets.aws]` manifest profile, the environment it reads, packaging with `plumekit build --target aws`, deploying to Lambda + API Gateway, and local testing against LocalStack.
+This page covers the AWS adapters, the `[targets.aws]` manifest profile, the environment it reads, packaging with `plumekit build --target aws`, deploying to Lambda + API Gateway and local testing against LocalStack.

 ## Three runtimes, one core